espeiorin/angular-loading-spinner/README.md

 Angular loading-spinner directive
 =================================

-Angular directive that allows you to add Font Awesome loading spinners to html elements, watching a bool value.
+Angular directive that allows you to add a loading state (Font Awesome spinner) to a html element.

 ## Install